nibble-arts/LOCO-CAN_Software/README.md

 ## LOCO-WIFI (universal)
 The LOCO-WIFI is a universal module with two extension busses besides the two CAN connectors.
 It can establish a wireless connection via WIFI and Bluetooth.

-### V2.1/V2.1a
+### V2.1
-The versions only differ in the pinout of the FDTI-interface.
 The ESP32 boards are shipped with a bootloader and do not need the SPI flash pads.

 | **IO 1**           | **IO 2**             |
 |:-------------------|:---------------------|